con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ring zhing yangs pa brkyang mdzad de/ /

 And then Śākyamuni, the Blessed One,
-The fully awakened one, the best of men,
+Fully awakened one, the best of men,
 Extending from his mouth his handsome tongue,
 A tongue that is unmatched in breadth and length, (17)